michaelfuhrman/glassbreakDetector/README.md

 # glassbreak-sim-ring-v0.0
 The first glassbreak detection model bundled for Ring in July 2020.

+## To use
+Run build_rampsim.m to generate a bundled rampsim binary.
+Then run test_rampsim.m to verify it's operation on two audio files.

 ## Notes
 * Had to make changes to the following ramp operators
   * ramp_model_lr.m - to accommodate changes to the neural net code